CrazyRundong/2048/README.md

 ## License

-- You may use / distribute / modify this code as your wish without my permission;
+- You may use / modify this code as your wish without my permission;
 - You may use this code without any `copyright` or `copyleft` attached;
-- This code's just for individual usage only, any non-individual (**include educational**) usage is forbidden;
+- This code's just for individual usage only, distribution or any other non-individual (**include educational**) usage is forbidden;
 - Iterative updates or bug fixing are NOT Guaranteed.

 Just have fun~